nikimanoledaki/roman_numerals/README.md

 Roman Numerals is an exercise completed during Week 2 of the Makers Academy course.

-## Purpose
-The focus of this exercise was to set up a project in Ruby that passed the required RSpec unit tests.
-This exercise was timed - it was completed in 15 minutes.

-## Unit tests
+## Process
-The following test were created with RSpec:
-1. It converts number into numeral
+* set up a project in Ruby with lib and rspec libraries
+* initialize RSpec
+* initialize Github repository
+* create a unit test that converts Arabic numbers to Roman numerals
+* create a method that pass this unit test
+* commit
-2. It raises error if input is not an integer
+* create a unit test that raises an error if the input is not an integer
+* create another method to pass this unit tests
+* commit
+* refactor to ensure that each method follows the Single Responsibility Principle